VideoGuide: Improving Video Diffusion Models without Training Through a Teacher's Guide: Experiments

 Qualitative results for various prompts and base models are shown in Fig. \ref{fig:qualitative}.
 Samples from the base model show impairment in temporal consistency, such as fluctuation in color or abrupt change in subject appearance.
-FreeInit moderately solves the problem of temporal consistency but at the cost of considerable degradation in imaging quality, such as smoothing out of textural details.
-In contrast, the proposed VideoGuide significantly enhances temporal consistency without loss of imaging quality or motion smoothness.
-Furthermore, VideoGuide solves sudden frame shifts frequently observed in LaVie by providing smooth frame transitions, explained in Appendix~\ref{app:extra_qualitative}.
-Detailed explanation of base models used and additional qualitative results are included in Appendix~\ref{app:experiment_details} and Appendix~\ref{app:extra_qualitative}.
+FreeInit~\cite{wu2023freeinit} moderately solves the problem of temporal consistency but at the cost of considerable degradation in imaging quality, such as smoothing out of textural details.
+In contrast, the proposed VideoGuide significantly enhances temporal consistency without loss of imaging quality.
+Furthermore, VideoGuide solves sudden frame shifts frequently observed in LaVie by providing smooth frame transitions.
+Additional qualitative results are included in Supplementary Material.